chunky-dev/docs/ChunkyDocs/docs/getting_started/your_first_render.md

 Select the dimension of your world that you want to render using the buttons in the right panel found in the [`Map View`](../../reference/user_interface/right_panel_controls/map_view) tab, and then select the chunks you wish to render using the controls listed below in the [`Map`](../../reference/user_interface/map) tab.

-- Left-click a chunk to select / deselect the chunk.
+- Left-click a chunk to select or deselect the chunk.

 - Hold `Shift` and left-click + drag to select a rectangular area.